 For example, say you represent a local Boys & Girls Club.
 A video can demonstrate the difference between a latchkey child going home to an empty apartment and spending afternoons alone versus going to your local club’s community center.
 This provides the user with a visualization of how a child is safer, has a better sense of self-worth, enjoys social interaction and community involvement, and learns a variety of programs all through the local Boys & Girls Club.
 In order to achieve all these benefits, the club is in need of funding for new equipment, computers, or whatever the needs may be.
 This video can be more powerful than words alone could present.

 If you need help with your website, developing an advertising campaign, or the management and advertising through your social media, the digital marketing experts at SocialSEO are ready to help.
 Let’s face it, many non-profits and small businesses don’t have in-house staff that understands the ins and outs of today’s digital marketing strategies and nuances.
-If you’re looking for a digital marketing firm to help you manage your way through, contact us today!
+If you’re looking for a digital marketing firm for non-profits to help manage your way through digital, contact us today!
 You’ll find that you can do more with a marketing budget than you may have thought possible and with the positive results you are seeking.